webplatform/docs/Beginners/the_beginning/index.md

 We will expand on these in the next article and get you started with some coding!

-Read [the_web_standards_model|The web standards model] for more details on the why and what of web standards.
+Read [[concepts/the web standards model|The web standards model]] for more details on the why and what of web standards.

 ==The tools of the trade==